Corni33/CarND_P3_BehaviorCloning/README.md

 # **Behavioral Cloning Project**

 The goal of this project is to perform end to end learning for steering a car in a driving simulator based on camera images.

-To achieve this, the following steps have to be performed:
+To achieve this, the following steps were performed:
 * Use the driving simulator to collect data of good driving behavior
 * Build a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model